 The patent relates to a method on regenerating blood vessels through the patient's bone marrow or peripheral blood.
 The method can treat diseases such as chronic venous insufficiency, deep vein thrombosis, and foot ulcer.

-The company obtained the technology after acquiring VeriGraft AB, a Swedish company specializing in regenerative medicine, in 2015.
-VeriGraft AB has since changed its name to NovaHep AB.
+The company obtained the technology after acquiring VeriGraft AB, a Swedish company formerly known as NovaHep AB, in 2015.
+VeriGraft AB specializes in regenerative medicine.

-NovaHep AB is preparing to conduct clinical trials on patients with chronic venous insufficiency after receiving a research grants worth 3 billion won ($2.76 million) from the EU’s “Horizon 2020” and Sweden’s “Swelfie” for innovation and excellence in June.
+Currently, VeriGraft AB is preparing to conduct clinical trials in patients with chronic venous insufficiency.
+The company has also received a research grants worth 3 billion won ($2.76 million) from the EU’s “Horizon 2020,” a program that supports research for stem cell and regenerative medicine, and Sweden’s “Swelife” for innovation and excellence in June.

 "The patent will reduce blood vessel pile-up in the arms and legs and improve biocompatibility for patients undergoing a coronary artery bypass surgery," said Song Hyung-gon, CEO of GemVax & KAEL.
 "The company expects that the method will ultimately improve the quality of life for patients."

-The GemVax Group is dedicated to the research and development of patient-specific regenerative blood vessels based on tissue engineering technology through the VeriGraft, Song added.
+The GemVax Group is dedicated to the research and development of patient-specific regenerative blood vessels based on tissue engineering technology through the VeriGraft AB, Song added.

 <© Korea Biomedical Review, All rights reserved.>